ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README.md

 	Step 1: Prompts the user to calculate CG-RMSD for native and predicted PDB files.
 	Step 2: Merges CG-RMSD results with precomputed metrics.
 	Step 3: Computes correlations and generates visualizations.

-### How to Run
-`python main_all.py`

-Follow the prompt :

-1. Provide the paths to native and predicted PDB files.

-2. Specify atom types to include (`e.g., C5, P, or all).

-3. Merge the CG-RMSD results with precomputed scores.

-4. Generate and save correlation results and visualizations.

 ### Example Output